um-grex/grex-docs/content/english/software/containers.md

 ---

 Linux Containers are means to isolate software dependencies from the base Linux operating system.
-On Grex, we support the [Singularity](https://sylabs.io/guides/3.11/user-guide/) container system, developed by a company called SyLabs.
+On Grex, we support the [Singularity](https://docs.sylabs.io/guides/latest/user-guide/) container system (developed by a company called SyLabs), and [Podman](https://podman.io/).
 There was a fork of the Singularity project that produced a new project called [Apptainer](https://apptainer.org/).
 As of now (early 2024), Singularity-CE by Sylabs and Apptainer by Linux Foundations are using the same SIF image format and thus are largely the same with respect to their usage and main features.
 Grex supports Singularity-CE, while National DRI (the Alliance) HPC machines like Cedar or Graham support Apptainer.
+Both Grex and National DRI (the Alliance) HPC machines like Cedar or Graham support Podman.

 Several different Linux container engines exist, most notably [Docker](https://www.docker.com) which is a very popular tool in the DevOps community.
-Presently Docker containers cannot be directly supported on shared HPC systems like Grex.
-However, with help of Singularity, it is possible to run Docker images from [DockerHub](https://hub.docker.com/), as well as native Singularity images from other repositories, such as [SingularityHub](https://singularity-hub.org/) and [SyLabsCloud](https://cloud.sylabs.io/home).
+With Singularity it is possible to run Docker images from [DockerHub](https://hub.docker.com/), as well as native Singularity images from other repositories, such as [SingularityHub](https://singularity-hub.org/) and [SyLabsCloud](https://cloud.sylabs.io/home).

 ## Using Singularity from SBEnv on Grex
 ---